rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 ### Properties of children of a flex container

-The Flexbox layout gives the PARENT container the ability to alter its items’ width/height (and order) to best fill the available space in order to accommodate to all kind of display devices and screen sizes.
+The Flexbox layout gives the PARENT container the ability to alter its items’ width/height (and order) to best fill the available space in order to accommodate all kinds of display devices and screen sizes.

 NOTE that even if the container's children are `<span>` elements, which are by-default [`inline`](#inline-element) elements, their behaviour will be converted similar to [`block`](#block-level-element) or [`inline-block`](#inline-block) so that their width and height can be manipulated.

 ### Difference b/w `flex` and `flex-grow` property of children of a flex container

-It is generally not advisable to use `flex-grow: 1` for all children because `flex-grow` allocates the remaining space after each child takes its minimum required space.
+It is generally NOT advisable to use `flex-grow: 1` for all children because `flex-grow` allocates the remaining space after each child takes its minimum required space.
 So, the behaviour can be unpredicatable in this situation.

 `flex: 1` creates a definite ratio between the children such that the total space a child takes up is equal to that ratio.